-Currently, there are four students organizations at RCC: Common Threads, Phi Beta Lambda, Phi Theta Kappa, and the RCC Student Nurse Association.
+Currently, there are five student organizations at RCC: Common Threads, the Association for the Education of Young Children, Phi Beta Lambda, Phi Theta Kappa, and the RCC Student Nurse Association.

 Common Threads is a lunch table discussion group on prejudice and unity in diversity.
 The group meets every Wednesday at noon in the LRC conference room.
 All students are invited to participate.
 For more information, contact Chuck Egerton in RCC's Photographic Technology department.